ishanasahota/rnd_chemical_inventory_final/README.md

 There are five primary scripts in this repository:
 ### **take_inventory.py**

--> Used to scan barcodes and update the InventoryData sheet in the Excel file.
+a.
+Used to scan barcodes and update the InventoryData sheet in the Excel file.

--> Prompts you for chemical details if the barcode is new, or usage amount if it's already in the system.
+b.
+Prompts you for chemical details if the barcode is new, or usage amount if it's already in the system.

 ### **weeklycriticalchemicalsfluidai.py**

-->Sends automated Teams alerts every Monday at 9 AM for chemicals that are critically low or expired.
+a.
+Sends automated Teams alerts every Monday at 9 AM for chemicals that are critically low or expired.

 ### **reorderchemicalsfluidai.py**
-->Sends daily alerts for any chemicals that need reordering or have upcoming expiry.
+a.
+Sends daily alerts for any chemicals that need reordering or have upcoming expiry.

 ### **barcodegeneration.py**

-->Generates barcodes and creates a printable PDF.
+a.
+Generates barcodes and creates a printable PDF.

-->Outputs barcode images to the barcode_images folder.
+b.
+Outputs barcode images to the barcode_images folder.

 ### **deletion_crontab.py**

-->Automatically deletes any items in InventoryData that have either:
+a.
+Automatically deletes any items in InventoryData that have either:
-->Expired more than 30 days ago, or
+b.
+Expired more than 30 days ago, or
-->Have zero remaining quantity for more than 30 days.
+c.
+Have zero remaining quantity for more than 30 days.
-->Moved deleted items to a DeletedItems sheet for record-keeping.
+d.
+Moved deleted items to a DeletedItems sheet for record-keeping.

 # How it Works